logzio/logzio-lambda-extensions/logzio-lambda-extensions-logs/README.md

 message_nested.field2: val2
 ```

 **Note:** The user must insert a valid JSON.
-Sending a dictionary or any key-value data structure that is not in JSON format will cause the log to be sent as a string.
+Sending a dictionary or any key-value data structure that is not in a JSON format will cause the log to be sent as a string.

 ### Environment Variables